GSG-G8/art-gallery/README.md

 ### As an admin

 - I can delete a artist/user/painting
+- I can see all artist and switch activate artist
+- I can export all artist to excel file
+- I can see my budget on dashboard

 ## Set up the app locally

 First clone this repo: `git clone https://github.com/GSG-G8/art-gallery.git`

-then run `npm i` and open new terminal then run `cd client` then `npm i` to install the dependencies for the app.
+then run `npm run project-setup` to install the dependencies for the app.

 ### Database Setup